 - Tumors in the spine

-Often, symptoms will get worse slowly over time.
-Most often, symptoms will be on one side of the body or the other, but may involve both legs.
+Often, symptoms of lumbar spinal stenosis will get worse slowly over time.
+Typically, symptoms will be on one side of the body or the other, but may involve both legs.

 - Numbness, cramping, or pain in the back, buttocks, thighs, or calves, or in the neck, shoulders or arms

 - Weakness of part of a leg or arm

 Symptoms are more likely to be present or get worse when you stand or walk.
 They will often lessen or disappear when you sit down or lean forward.
 Most people with lumbar spinal stenosis cannot walk for a long period of time.
 Patients with spinal stenosis may be able to ride a bicycle with little pain.

 For more information about lumbar spinal stenosis, including lumbar spinal surgery, or to make an appointment with a spine specialist, please call Norton Spine Care at (502) 629-1234.